v5ma/selfawarenetworks/README.md

 Self Aware Networks, Self Aware Neural Networks, Sentient & Self Aware Neural Networks, the Self Aware Networks Institute and variations on these names are the Trademarks of Micah Blumberg, and this work is my Copyright.

-Neo Mind Cycle, Artificial Neurology, Neural Array-Projection Tomography, Neuro Array Tomography, Conceptual Tomography, Neural Oscillatory Tomography, Neural Oscillating Array-Projection Tomography, Tomodeck, and Cellular Oscillating Tomography are also terms that I invented & defined, that I use, they are Trademarks that I created, and hold the Copyright to.
+Neo Mind Cycle, Artificial Neurology, Neural Array-Projection Tomography, Neuro Array Tomography, Neural Array Projection Oscillation Tomography, Phase Oscillation Tomography, Conceptual Tomography, Neural Oscillatory Tomography, Neural Oscillating Array-Projection Tomography, Tomodeck, and Cellular Oscillating Tomography are also terms that I invented & defined, that I use, they are Trademarks that I created and use.

 This github is the foundation home page for the Self Aware Networks Institute for Sentient & Self Aware Neural Networks, Artificial Neurology, Brain Machine Interfaces, and Advanced Medical Research.